-The Saracen’s Head was a famous coaching inn adjacent to the church of St Sepulchre-without-Newgate in the City of London.
-The Victorian author Charles Dickens featured it in his 1838–9 novel Nicholas Nickleby.
+The Saracen’s Head was a famous coaching-inn adjacent to the church of St. Sepulchre-without-Newgate within the boundaries of the City of London.
+The nineteenth-century author Charles Dickens featured it in his 1838–9 novel Nicholas Nickleby.

 Charles Dickens and the Saracen’s Head.